 Just in case it wasn’t clear, the ceremony is usually performed in three phases: roasting the coffee, brewing it, and lastly, cupping the coffee.

 The first round of coffee is called Awel and is typically the strongest.
-If there is enough coffee still left in the jebana, the host will pour additional coffee for extra servings for everyone.
+If there is enough coffee still left, the host will pour additional coffee for extra servings for everyone.

 Next is the Kahleye round (round 2).
 The host will simply add water to the jebana and place it onto the stove for the second again and keep the brewing process alive.
 Due to adding water, this round is typically less stronger than the Awel round.